7 Outdoor Entertaining Trends You Should Know About for 2021

 - Place container gardens on your patios and decks to increase your green space and provide a living transition to your yard.

 3.)
-Make an Outdoor Office: Back in the day, I used to save myself the hour long commute to the showroom and retail store of the swimming pool construction business I helped to run.
-I would spread my paperwork out on the large dining table of the covered back porch overlooking my pool.
+Make an Outdoor Office: Back in the day, I used to save myself the hour long commute to the showroom and retail store of the swimming pool construction business I co-owned.
+I would spread my paperwork out on the large dining table of the covered back porch overlooking my private pool.
 The waterfall noises, the soft background music I had playing, the fresh-air breeze, the natural view of the woods beyond and the solitude made it almost enjoyable for this creative person to do all of that number crunching.

 Here are a few modern day tips for breaking up the mundane by bringing your office outdoors: